LZQ12346/HeCoNER/README.md

 # HeCoNER

-This repository is for the paper **Heterogeneous Collaboration and Instance-Adaptive Constraints for Few-Shot Nested NER**.
+This repository is for the paper **Heterogeneous Collaboration and Instance-Adaptive Constraints for Few-Shot Nested NER**, accepted at **IJCNN 2026**.

 ## Overview